 Fear of rejection tells us about our need for emotional security and connection with another person.
 This blog post is about the signs of fear of rejection: when unhealthy levels of fear of rejection – a deep sense of fear of becoming attached to another adult and being rejected by them – can destroy your relationship.
 Awareness of fear makes it easier for you to work on the fear and stop it from destroying your relationships in the future.

 Relationships require many ingredients to thrive, such as love, commitment, friendship, chemistry, just to name a few, but to make a deep connection and for that to last we need to be able to tolerate the fear of rejection.
+Read here about Qualities of a healthy relationship here.

 Would you like to stop sabotaging your relationships?
 Spot the signs of fear of rejection killing your relationship.